5 Best Parental Control Software for Windows PC in 2024

 A good parental control program for Windows should be a requirement for all parents.
 It will give our kids the freedom to go online while protecting them from potential harm.

 After extensive research and testing, Qustodio was the best program I tested for Windows, and it’s what I’ve continued to use on my home computer.
-You can take advantage of Qustodio’s money-back guarantee and use all of its premium features for 30 days at no-risk, which is great if you want to test the program out before you commit to it.
-I tested the refund policy and received a full refund within a few days
+You can take advantage of Qustodio’s free trial and use all of its premium features free for 30 days, which is great if you want to test the program out before you commit to it.